supranational/blst/README.md

 - Intermediate (hash to curve, pairing, serdes)
 - BLS12-381 signature core (sign, verify, aggregate)

-Note there is also an auxillary header file [bindings/blst_aux.h](https://github.com/supranational/blst/blob/master/bindings/blst_aux.h) that is used as a staging area for experimental interfaces that may or may not get promoted to blst.h.
+Note there is also an auxiliary header file [bindings/blst_aux.h](https://github.com/supranational/blst/blob/master/bindings/blst_aux.h) that is used as a staging area for experimental interfaces that may or may not get promoted to blst.h.

 ## Build
-The build process is very simple and only requires a C complier and Perl.
-Although pre-built assembly files are provided which can remove the need for Perl.
+The build process is very simple and only requires a C complier.
+It's integrated into Go and Rust ecosystems, so that respective users would go about as they would with any other external module.
+Otherwise a binary library would have to be compiled.

 ### C static library
 A static library called libblst.a can be built in current working directory of user's choice.